Beer in Venezuela

-Beer is a popular beverage in Venezuela.
-The country produces a variety of beers and beer-related products, and though not very varied, they are very popular in Venezuela.
+Beer is a widely consumed beverage in Venezuela.
+The country produces several local beers and beer-related products, which are a significant part of Venezuelan social and cultural life.

 According to The Wall Street Journal, Polar beer was shut down in April 2016 as the Venezuelan government restriction shortened the supply of malted barley necessary to produce beer.

 History

 Beer production in Venezuela started in 1843 with Cerveza Tovar.
 Many years later in 1925 Cerveza Zulia opens its first industrial plant and quickly became the most popular beer.
 Before that date, beers were imported from Brazil (particularly Brahma) and Europe (Heineken and others).

 In 1941, Cervecería Polar, C.A. introduced the Cerveza Polar, a Pilsener type beer.
 The company went on to introduce several other brands of beer of various strengths, as well as a non-alcoholic malt beverage called Maltin Polar, marketed at children and with a flavour similar to root beer.
 More recent years have seen the introduction of light beers such as Polar Light and Solera Light, and a low-alcohol beer called Polar Zero (0.1% ABV).